rrDumpTruck/Obsidian.Vault/Archive-Recap.md

 *(Recap from session 2)*
 To start off the session we are greeted with a flashback of Sazen underground along with three other figures.
 Eventually the figures are assaulted by a burgeoning artery from the sewer system liked to the area they stood.
+Resuming from last session we come back to Aorta's Workshop, with Skreep being sniffed by Druzil.

 [Quest]Come up with a Vein Hunter Group name.
 (200) complete